yamotoz/Angel_Azazel/README.md

 -rapidscan
 -subfinder
 -gf
+-vulnx

 usage:
-bash Black_widow.sh url(without https://)
+bash Black_widow.sh url(without https://) -all

-OBS: é necessario que voce instale o gf e tenha dentro da pasta .gf a extensão xss para funcionar direitinho.
+-all = install all tools for run the script(opcional)

+NOTE: it is necessary that you install the gf and have inside the .gf folder the xss extension to work properly.

+NOTE: all the tools I use are already in cry_of_roses.

+NOTE: this script need to install in root for run.